morinlab/lymphopedia/PC.md

 [[_TOC_]]

-<<Warn("The variants reported in this gene in BL failed QC")>>
-Due to [minimal support](PC#representative-mutations) in the original primary data, [low expression in BL](PC#pc-expression) and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## Relevance tier by entity

 |Entity|Tier|Description                           |
 |:------:|:----:|--------------------------------------|
 |![BL](images/icons/BL_tier2.png)    |3   |Retired, Failed QC[@loveGeneticLandscapeMutations2012]|

+## Warnings

+<<Warn("The variants reported in this gene in BL failed QC")>>
+Due to [minimal support](PC#representative-mutations) in the original primary data, [low expression in BL](PC#pc-expression) and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## Mutation incidence in large patient cohorts (GAMBL reanalysis)